wiktorpiela/data_analysis/election_2020_supplement.md

   - results depends on region of Poland

-There is no specific indicator to show that, however having chart as above, we can extract some insight independly of any measure.
+There is no specific indicator to show that, however having chart as above, we can extract some insight independently of any measure.